 - 1. Copy the license server software package to the license server host (if needed): - a.
-For example, use sftp to connect to the VE license server system. - # sftp -i ~/.ssh/<mykey> <user>@<linux-ip> - b.
+For example, use sftp to connect to the VE license server system. sftp -i ~/.ssh/<mykey> <user>@<linux-ip> - b.
 Copy the software package to the license server system using the following SFTP command: - > put <local-path-to-license-server-package> - 2.
-Use ssh to log in on the license server host. - # ssh-i ~/.ssh/<mykey> <user>@<linux-ip> - 3.
-As a privileged user (root) go to the directory where you stored the installation package and install the package: - a.
+Use ssh to log in on the license server host. - # ssh-i ~/.ssh/<mykey> <user>@<linux-ip>

+3. As a privileged user (root) go to the directory where you stored the installation package and install the package:

+- a.
 Become the root user: # sudo -i - b.
-Go to the package location: # cd <path-to-package-directory> If you used SFTP to copy the package to an instance installed from a prepackaged Charon marketplace image, the home directory of the charon user and the default location for file transfers is /charon/storage. - c.
+Go to the package location: # cd <path-to-package-directory> If you used SFTP to copy the package to an instance installed from a prepackaged Charon marketplace image - If you used SFTP to copy the package to an instance installed from a prepackaged Charon marketplace image, the home directory of the charon user and the default location for file transfers is /charon/storage. - c.
 For VE license server 2.2.4 and above, unpack the archive and agree to the end-user license agreement: - i. # sh ./license-server-<version>.rpm.sh This will display the EULA.
 After agreeing to it, for version 2.2.4, the RPM installation package will be unpacked in the current directory.
 For version 2.2.5 and later, the EULA and the RPM package will be unpacked in a subdirectory (license-server-<version>.rpm) of the current working directory. - d.
 Install the package: - i.
 Go to the directory in which the RPM package is located. - ii.
-Linux 7.x: # yum install license-server.rpm - iii.
-Linux 8.x and 9.x: # dnf install license-server.rpm
+Linux 7.x: # yum install license-server\.rpm - iii.
+Linux 8.x and 9.x: # dnf install license-server\.rpm